andreassommer/ifdiff/README.md

         matlab.addons.toolbox.installToolbox('IFDIFF_Toolbox_vXXX.mltbx');
         ```

-4. For a detailed introduction to IFDIFF, view the Gettings Started Guide (`GettingStarted.mlx`).
+4. For a detailed introduction to IFDIFF, view the Getting Started Guide (`GettingStarted.mlx`).
 The guide should open automatically after installing the toolbox file from the GUI.
 You can also open the guide manually:
     - From the MATLAB Add-On Manager (recommended):
         1. Open the MATLAB Add-On Manager (Home tab > Environment section > Add-Ons > Manage Add-Ons).